How to Improve Indoor Air Quality

 Avoid burning candles, using wooden stoves, and smoking indoors

-It may look and smell nice, but burning candles, smoking, and burning any other unnecessary substance raises concentrations of PM, formaldehyde, PAHs, and other toxins into the air.
+It may look and smell nice, but burning candles, smoking, and burning any other unnecessary substance raises concentrations of PM, formaldehyde, PAHs, and other toxins in the air.
 It is essential to avoid smoking indoors or burning candles indoors around children and other vulnerable groups, as this can have long-term consequences on their health.

 Wrapping Up

 You do not need to spend a fortune to improve indoor air quality.
-Selecting inexpensive indoor air quality monitors to assess the air quality can help you determine the problematic air pollutants in your home and can help you to choose the best course of action.
+Selecting inexpensive indoor air quality monitors to assess the air quality can help you determine the problematic air pollutants in your home and help you choose the best course of action.
 Small changes such as avoiding candles, turning on fans, and opening windows can help reduce indoor air pollutants before purchasing an air quality monitor.

 Jenna Deutschman